sophienyaa/NodeRenogy/README.md

 [Install]
 WantedBy=multi-user.target
 ```
 Note the `Environment=...` lines, set any configuration options here such as serial port, mqtt broker, interval, etc.

 2. Name this file `noderenogy.service` and save it in `/etc/systemd/system`

 3. Run the following commands;

-To start the service `systemctl start noderenogy`
+  - To start the service: `systemctl start noderenogy`

-To check the logs/ensure its running `journalctl -u noderenogy`
+  - To check the logs/ensure its running: `journalctl -u noderenogy`

-To enable the service to run at startup `systemctl enable noderenogy`
+  - To enable the service to run at startup: `systemctl enable noderenogy`

 ## Getting data into Home Assistant